How Did The Great Gatsby Become a Classic?

 A group of book publishers, librarians, and authors created the Council on Books in Wartime to provide relaxation to U.S. troops, while also shaping the way they thought about issues and the purpose of the war.

-In 1943 after laying dormant for almost two decades, the Great Gatsby was edited and republished.
+In 1943 after laying dormant for almost two decades, the Great Gatsby was re-edited and republished.

 The Armed Services Edition of the book was sent overseas to U.S. servicemembers.